 An investment fund is a pool of investments made on behalf of people with similar investment objectives.
 When you invest in an investment fund, you are combining your money with that of other investors.
 We use this pool of money to invest in a wide variety of investments on behalf of the entire group of investors.
-We follow a set of guidelines outlined in the investment objective and investment strategies of the Fund that are described below under What does the Fund invest in?.
-You and all the other investors share in any profits or losses the investment fund makes.
+We follow a set of guidelines outlined in the investment objective and investment strategies of the Fund that are described below under What does the Fund invest in?
+You and all the other investment fund makes.